 If you would like to become a blogger for Blog Brigade, click the link below to find out how!.

-The Office of the Deputy Assistant Secretary of Defense for MC&FP is directly responsible for programs and policies establishing and supporting community quality of life programs for service members and their families worldwide.
-This office also serves as the focal point for coordination of the broad range of QOL issues within the Department of Defense.
+The Office of the Deputy Assistant Secretary of Defense for MC&FP is directly responsible for programs and policies that establish and support community quality of life programs for service members and their families worldwide.
+This office also serves as the focal point for coordination of the broad range of quality of life issues within the DoD.
 Specifically, the Deputate performs the following functions:

 Armed Forces Retirement Home

-The AFRH is a one-of-a-kind independent federal agency established to care for veterans in three settings: independent living, assisted living, and long-term care.
-Services include physical activities, health care, arts and crafts, dining, travel, and social and cultural activities with campuses in Washington, DC and Gulfport, Mississippi.
+The Armed Forces Retirement Home is a one-of-a-kind independent federal agency established to care for veterans in three settings: independent living, assisted living and long-term care.
+Services include physical activities, health care, arts and crafts, dining, travel and social and cultural activities with campuses in Washington, D.C. and Gulfport, Miss.

-The Resale Activities and Nonappropriated Fund Policy Office is responsible for the oversight and policy governing the commissary and exchange benefits, operations, and programs, which are among the most valued contributors to the quality of life of service members and their families.
+The Non-appropriated Fund and Resale Policy Office is responsible for the oversight and policy governing the commissary and exchange benefits, operations and programs, which are among the most valued contributors to the quality of life of service members and their families.

 State Liaison and Educational Opportunities

-Through engagement and education of state policymakers, nonprofit associations, concerned business interests, and other state leaders, DSLO seeks to work with states to remove unnecessary barriers and significantly improve the quality of life for military families.
-In addition, through program and policy oversight, the Educational Opportunities office supports the voluntary education requirements of one of the largest continuing education programs in the world.
+Through engagement and education of state policymakers, nonprofit associations, concerned business interests and other state leaders, the DoD-State Liaison Office works with states to remove unnecessary barriers and significantly improve the quality of life for military families.
+Through program and policy oversight, the Educational Opportunities Office supports the voluntary education requirements of one of the largest continuing education programs in the world.